-There's too much going on, and we can't be expected to handle it all on our own.
-Sooner or later you get man down.
+There's so much going on, and we can't always be expected to handle it all on our own, sooner or later you can get man down.

-In this modern world, everyone seems to be connected to everyone else through social media yet somehow all of these connections mean that we tend to talk 'at' each other rather than 'to' each other.
+In this modern world, everyone seems to be connected to everyone else through social media and the internet yet somehow all of these connections mean that we tend to talk 'at' each other rather than 'to' each other.

 Looking for support doesn't make you any less of a man, in fact, it's the exact opposite.